 Over the years, there have been many significant digital phenomena in education ranging from the invention of Apple the II computer to the implementation of distance learning in the curriculum of universities.
 The most recent and revolutionary IT invention is a learning technology based on artificial intelligence.
 And only time will show what all this can lead to.

-Entefy highlighted the AI topic in their latest news articles, which focused on teachers and parents.
+Entefy highlighted the mobile phone in their latest news articles, which focused on teachers and parents.
 The evident potential of AI education, which we will be able to observe in the near future, lies in aiding teachers since it will undertake labor-intensive and low-value assignments, such as giving grades and keeping records.
 However, sophisticated AI systems of education are already being developed that will raise long-term questions about the place of AI in schools.

 In addition, expert futurists are predicting that scientific and technological breakthroughs will take place under the influence of several factors: artificial intelligence, robotics, virtual reality and synthetic biology.